magento/devdocs/guides/v2.0/install-gde/docker/docker-install.md

        PowerShell should already be installed on Windows 10.
 If you've never used it, click the search button in the Windows taskbar and enter `PowerShell`, right click on PowerShell icon and choose "Run as administrator" to start it.
 Give permission to run scripts with command in the PowerShell console: `Set-ExecutionPolicy Unrestricted`

-{% collapsible Magento authentication prerequisites %}
+{% collapsibleh3 Magento authentication prerequisites %}

 {% include install/auth-tokens-get.md %}

-{% endcollapsible %}
+{% endcollapsibleh3 %}

 ## How DevBox works
 Magento's DevBox installation is a step-by-step wizard that enables you to download a personalized script that sets up Magento DevBox on your machine.
 The script either installs the Magento software in a Docker container or creates a shared file system between existing Magento code and a Docker container.